Treat Frequent Urination in Women

 - 3 Tell-Tale Signs and Symptoms of Frequent Urination in Women

 - 4 Common Causes and Risk Factors of Frequent Urination in Women

 - 5 Treatment Options

 - 9 Comments

 A Deeper Look at Urination

 Urination works right on cue for most of us.
 This is how the body clock works for regular and healthy people.
 Still, no matter how familiar the process is (as you do it every few hours or so), many people cannot entirely comprehend how this daily activity intrinsically works to the body's advantage.

 - 1What is Urination?Advertisement

-- 2What are the Vital Functions of Urination?The key functions of urination basically work around production, storage, and eradication of urine from the body, which is beneficial in maintaining the overall balance of water and chemicals in the body, as well as for proper elimination of waste.
-Aside from that, there are more functions in line with the urinary system which are as follows:Advertisement
+- 2The key functions of urination basically work around production, storage, and eradication of urine from the body, which is beneficial in maintaining the overall balance of water and chemicals in the body, as well as for proper elimination of waste.
+Aside from that, there are more functions in line with the urinary system which are as follows:What are the Vital Functions of Urination?Advertisement

 - Regulates blood pressure and volume.
 The kidney is an essential player in the maintenance of regular blood circulation and volume.
 This is strongly depicted, especially in emergency medical situations such as obtaining a traumatic injury, as it helps regulate blood pressure levels and control too much loss of blood or body fluids, which could be fatal.